Saving whales using Pythagoras

 Pythagoras' theorem

-Pythagoras' theorem says that, given a right-angled triangle labelled as below, the area $c^2$ of the square on the hypothenuse is equal to the sum $a^2+b^2$ of the areas of the squares on the other two sides.
+Pythagoras' theorem says that, given a right-angled triangle labelled as below, the area $c^2$ of the square on the hypotenuse is equal to the sum $a^2+b^2$ of the areas of the squares on the other two sides.
 (See the below for a statement in limerick form.)

 Pythagoras' theorem.
 Image: Wapkaplet.

-My hypothenuse squared is refined
+My hypotenuse squared is refined

 For if anyone cares